CCRI-Cyberknights/page/README.md

 To link a QR code to a specific page, use hash routes.
 For example:

+- To link to the Home page: `your-site-url.com/#/home`
 - To link to the Cybersecurity Club page: `your-site-url.com/#/cybersecurity`
 - To link to the Linux guide: `your-site-url.com/#/linux`
-- To link to the Home page: `your-site-url.com/#/home`
 - To link to the Calendar: `your-site-url.com/#/calendar`
+- To link to the Resources: `your-site-url.com/#/resources`
+- To link to the Warwick Room 4080 map: `your-site-url.com/#/map-warwick-4080`

 ### Resources Deep Links